The Metaplectic Casselman-Shalika Formula: The metaplectic group

-We will make one more assumption, which again is unnecessary in the unramified case. \begin{assumption} The quotient group $H/(M\cap K)$ is abelian. \end{assumption} This has the consequence that there is an isomorphism of groups $H/(M\cap K)\cong \mu_n\times \La$.
+We will make one more assumption, which will be used in the construction of the principal series representations. \begin{assumption} The quotient group $H/(M\cap K)$ is abelian. \end{assumption} In the unramified case, the following lemma proves that this assumption is always satisfied.